ucsb-csw8/w23k/about.md

 **Course staff** (TAs / LAs): see [more info here]({{site.url}}/{{site.baseurl}}/staff); office hours are [linked here]({{site.url}}/{{site.baseurl}}/schedule).

-**Class time**: Monday and Wednesday, 9:30--10:45am PT (Pacific/California time), synchronously on Zoom (the link is posted on Gauchospace)
+**Class time**: TR, 9:30--10:45am PT (Pacific/California time), synchronously on Zoom (the link is posted on Gauchospace)

 ---

 _Make sure that you read this page carefully and are aware of the course policies **for this term**.
-Do not automatically assume that the course is the same as the one that you or your friends might have taken before._
+Do **not** automatically assume that the course is the same as the one that you or your friends might have taken before._

 ---